 The section on ventilation has been significantly re-worked and expanded.
-It’s a breath of fresh air (yes I know).
+It’s a breath of fresh air.
 There are now included specific roles and responsibilities covering the LEV owner, supplier and service provider and what’s expected.
-This reflects the dynamic of how often employers will have LEV designed and installed by third parties (it’s so easy to get sucked in…)
+This reflects the dynamic of how often employers will have LEV designed and installed by third parties.

 The LEV thorough examinations are now more explicit – beefed up considerably and reorganised, covering all the stuff that is contained in the official HSE guidance in a systematic way.

 The final section on personal protective equipment takes its cue from the equivalent in the international diploma.
 This is logical because, quite honestly, it was far better organised.
 It’s not that the National version was wrong; it’s just that it wasn’t layed out in the most helpful way.
 In contrast, for example, it now basically covers the RPE selection factors in the way that HSE’s guidance covers it.
 That is atmosphere/substance related factors, task and work area related factors, wearer-related factors and quality related factors.

 The skin and eye protection similarly follows the international diploma equivalent.